OGPC-JM/ogpc-dev/code/README.md

-##here is all the code files for the ogpc game
+## Here is all the code files for the ogpc game
 code by
 <br>
 Aaron Ho